zavilev/NMDj/README.md

 5. compares ground truth PSI values with those obtained by NMDj;
 6. runs NMDj based on GTF containing novel transcripts obtained by StringTie, to demonstrate ability to annotate ORFs

-Modify config section in `./scripts/run_example.sh` and run it.
+Modify config section in `./scripts/run_example.sh`, then

+    cd ./scripts
+    ./run_example.sh

 The following content will be created in `./example`:

 - `rsem_ref/`.
 Contains results of rsem-prepare-reference
 - `simulation/`.
 Contains results of rsem-simulate-reads